RenRenJuan/Green-Travel-Carbon-App/README.md

 ## 2.0.0

-- An Expo version of exactly the same functionilty as the original 2011 app slightly enhanced except it's a completed and x-platform app.
+- An Expo version of exactly the same functionality as the original 2011 app slightly enhanced except it's a completed and x-platform app.

   The first replacement on play and first version on app store will be this expo build.